Water Testing in WGSD

 The Webster Groves School District is committed to the safety and well-being of our students and staff.
 In alignment with that commitment and in compliance with the new Missouri state law, “Get the Lead Out of School Drinking Water Act,” over the winter break we had a professional environmental consulting firm initiate and complete testing of our water.
 Specifically, each possible drinking and food preparation source in our schools and buildings was sampled and tested to determine if the lead concentration in the water was above the required action level of five parts per billion (5 ppb), which is equal to 5 micrograms per liter.
 The 5 ppb level required by the state is below the Environmental Protection Agency’s (EPA’s) recommended action level of 15 ppb.

-Upon receiving the results at the end of last week, each of these water sources was taken out of service by our district facilities team.
+Upon receiving the results, each of these water sources was taken out of service by our district facilities team.
 At this time, we have already begun working with an outside company to remediate each source needing attention.
 Prior to being used again, water from each source will be tested to ensure the issue has been resolved.
 We will communicate additional results after testing takes place.

 If you have questions regarding the health of your child or for additional information regarding lead testing, please contact your primary healthcare provider or the South County Health Center at 314-615-0400.